onecompiler/tutorials/go/introduction/introduction.md

 * `import "fmt"` is used to import built-in fmt package.
 * `func main()` function is the starting point of execution of any Go program.
 * `fmt.printf` are inbuilt library functions which are used for print the given message.

-## How to compile and run a C program

-You can either use the shortcut `ctrl+F9` to compile and run or Go to Compile menu and then click on compile and then run.

 ## Comments